France grabs for power over Alstom future with new takeover law

 The French rule should not be so wide ranging as to subject “all transactions of purchasing a company ... to a national authorization.
 Clearly that would be protectionism,” he added.

-Additional reporting by Lewis Krauskopf in New York, Tim Hepher in Paris, John O'Donnell in Brussels and Tom Bergin in London; Writing by Michel Rose and Andrew Callus; Editing by Mark John and Mark Potter
+Additional reporting by Lewis Krauskopf in New York, Tim Hepher in London and John O'Donnell in Brussels; Writing by Michel Rose and Andrew Callus; Editing by Mark John and Mark Potter